nashville-software-school/server-side-python-curriculum/book-1-python-sql/chapters/RARE.md

 1. Create a directory that will hold both github repos.
 For example, `~/workspace/python/rare`.
 2. `cd` to that directory.
 3. Clone the client and server side repos into this folder.
-4. Once cloned, follow the instructions in each readme has instructions to get the starter code set up.

 ## Constraints for Vanilla Python Rare